adesprez/monitoring_scripts/check_haproxy/README.md

 - socat command line to get HAproxy stats
 - sudo capable account to be able to read on HAproxy stats socket

-You must create the file `/etc/hostname.short` in order to be able to apply per server configuration
+You must create the file `/etc/hostname.short` in order to be able to apply per server configuration (see Configuration by machine section below)

 # HAproxy configuration